Course Descriptions

 Seminar: Advanced Topics In Family Law - LAWS 8235

-Explores a variety of current issues related to family law; topics will change to reflect emerging issues and will draw from legal and social science scholarship as well as relevant statutes and cases.
+Explores a variety of current issues related to family law: topics will change to reflect emerging issues and will draw from legal and social science scholarship as well as relevant statues and cases.
 Possible topics include reproductive technology, children's rights, the role of religion in family law, and political theories of the family.
+2 credits, letter graded.

 Seminar: Advanced Torts - LAWS 8425

-Explores how dignitary interests have influenced the development of and have been incorporated into law, using the common law of torts and the constitutional rights of life and linerty as a general (but not exclusive) focal point of discussion.
+Explores how dignitary interests have influenced the development of and have been incorporated into law, using the common law of torts and the constitutional rights of life and liberty as a general (but not exclusive) focal point of discussion.
+2 credits, letter graded.

 Seminar: Business Law Colloquium - LAWS 8101

 Business law scholars from CU and around the country present research papers at this weekly colloquium.
-Topics may include contracts, corporate law, securities regulation, tax, intellectual property, venture capital and private equity, and the legal profession.
+Topics may include contracts, corporate law, securities regulation, tax, intellectual property, venture capital and private equity and the legal profession.
 No prior knowledge of law and economics is expected, although some knowledge of business organizations will be useful.
+3 credits, letter graded.

 Seminar: Citizenship and Equality - LAWS 8565

-The concept of citizenship connects immigration with studies of race, international human rights, gender, sexuality, criminality and many others.
+The concept of citizenship connects immigration with studies of race, international human rights, gender, criminality and many others.
 It has been receiving growing attention in many scholarly disciplines.
-This seminar will examine the notion of citizenship in recent scholarship spanning law, political science, sociology, philosophy, and history.
+Examines the notion of citizenship in recent scholarship spanning law, political science, sociology and history.
+1-3 credits, letter graded.

 Seminar: Civil Liberties Litigation - LAWS 8613